wvdlaan/todomvc/README.md

 Some examples will help to clearify the second requirement.

-The `Header` component is called with `nil` as the first argument.
+The `Header` component is called with `nil` as first argument.
 If you look at the definition of `Header` you'll see why.
 `Header` is not using anything from the application `state`.
-Therefor `Header` will only be rendered once since no further rendering is needed.
+As a result it will only be rendered once since no further rendering is needed.

 An other example is `Footer`.
 The first argument of `Footer` is `[current-filter items]`.
 Both `current-filter` and `items`